The Best Pull-On Work Pants

 Classic Plus-Size Pants for Work (Many With Zippers)

 Hunting for the best plus-size pants for work?
-As of 2025, favorites include Eloquii, Nic & Zoe, NYDJ, Universal Standard, Liverpool, J.Crew, and Lafayette 148 New York.
+As of 2026, favorites include Eloquii, Nic & Zoe, NYDJ, Universal Standard, Liverpool, J.Crew, and Lafayette 148 New York.
+Abercrombie also has a lot of nice options up to size 38 (and in 38S!!).

-Let's take a closer look at some of our recent favorites for pull-on pants for work outfits…
+Let's take a closer look at some of our recent favorites for pull-on work pants…

 Spanx